Share this Post

 Engineering tabs keep your foundation’s original structural integrity intact.
 That means parts of your slab floor will stay on the footing and up against your walls.
 A trench is dug out around the perimeter of the basement, including underneath each tab.
 Basement waterproofing pipe and stone are placed in the trench and follow the same path.

 The footer holds the walls up, while the floor sits on the footer for support and holds the walls out.
-The floor serves a more critical job than holding you up to walk on it.
+The floor is more critical than holding you up to walk on it.
 It reduces the impact of stress produced by hydrostatic pressure.
 The groundwater surrounding the outside of your basement creates this hydrostatic pressure.
 It gets very dense and increases in weight after heavy rain.
 All that soil and water pushes against your basement walls.

 Customization is imperative in every basement waterproofing installation to solve a water problem.
 Engineering tabs are part of a customization process.
 They can vary in size and quantity depending on the basement’s size and the floor’s condition.
 Imagine a floor with no cracks and a 30+ foot wall length with three 24×20 inch floor tabs spaced apart.
 The installation crew will jackhammer engineering tabs in the floor along the remaining walls.
 All those tabs will be vital for supporting the wall.
 The tabs also will be able to rest on the footing to support the floor itself.